SECU Public Fellows Internship Job Descriptions

 Click to apply for this position.

-Ronald McDonald House of Eastern North Carolina
+Ronald McDonald House Charities of Eastern North Carolina

-Position Summary – Marketing and Communications Intern
+Position Summary – Marketing Intern

-The Marketing Intern will assist the Development Team in a wide range of projects that benefit the mission and vision of the Ronald McDonald House Charities of Eastern North Carolina.
-The selected individual will report to the Marketing and Community Engagement Manager and/or the Director of Development.
+The Marketing Intern will assist in a wide range of projects that benefit the mission and vision of Ronald McDonald House.
+The selected individual will report to the Marketing and Communications Manager.
 The intern will gain hands-on experience and training in many aspects of marketing and communications while also gaining a high level of knowledge on how a non-profit organization operates.
-We have several opportunities that are presented to interns at RMHC of Eastern North Carolina.
-We allow interns to shadow department heads in company meetings, contribute to operational decisions, and treat them as a true part of our team.
-Interns can attend tabling events and other community awareness activities.
+The intern will assist in the development of creative marketing strategies to promote the work of RMH, assist with updating the RMH social media outlets and website, assist in creating messages to reach new audiences using multiple media outlets and creating short videos for social media, assist in promoting volunteer opportunities, assist with event support, serve as brand as a RMH brand ambassador by representing the organization at community tabling events and other general duties as needed

 Internship Location & Supervisor Information

-The RMHC of Eastern North Carolina provides a temporary home, food, support services, and access to medical care for families of children who are receiving treatment from area medical facilities.
-The student will work directly with Caleb Turik, Marketing and Community Engagement Manager.
+The student will work directly with Grace Faller, Marketing and Communications Manager.
 The RMHC of Eastern North Carolina is located at 529 Moye Blvd.
 Greenville, NC 27834.
-This internship will be hybrid with most work taking place face to face with some virtual workdays.
+This internship will be fully face to face.

 Desired Knowledge, Skills, Abilities